kasenetz/hbcd-docs/docs/data_access/querytool.md

 ### Download & Installation Steps (macOS)
 1. Download the .dmg file from the download tools option on the [Pre-Release HBCD System](https://nbdc-hbcd-beta.lassoinformatics.com/download-tools) ![](images/querytool/dc_dmg.jpg)
-2. Alternatively, you can download the .dmg file from the Query Data Module (**Query Data** on the left-hand side menu within the [Lasso portal](https://nbdc-hbcd-beta.lassoinformatics.com)).
-Select **Choose Files For Download**, build a query, and click **Trigger Transfer**.
+2. Alternatively, you can download the .dmg file from the Query Data Module: select **Choose Files For Download**, build a query, and click **Trigger Transfer**.
 Selecting "available here" on the Lasso Download Client (Beta) will redirect you to the Download Tools Page, where you can download the application based on your system.
 <img src="../images/querytool/dc_choosefiles.jpg" width="50%" height="auto" class="center">
 <img src="../images/querytool/dc_transfer.jpg" width="70%" height="auto" class="center">
 3. Open the .dmg file and drag the application into the **Applications** folder.